joaovitorsilvestre/nodejs-examples/unitTests/README.md

 # Unit tests with Mocha & Chai

-To create unit tests to node.js, best way is to use Mocha and Chai together.
+To create unit tests to your node.js scripts, best way is to use Mocha and Chai together.
 Mocha is what do the tests, and Chai is used to throw error in a more intuictive way.

 What tests do is assert that the returned data from functions and modules